cobusmeyer/E_Sec/README.md

 # E_Sec

 Welcome to E_Sec, Cobus Meyer's first attempt at putting one of his ideas to work.
+Testing